 © Daimler AG

 One of the most impressive efficiency successes in modern memory is the result of the federal Corporate Average Fuel Economy (CAFE) standards established in 1975.
-CAFE standards stipulated that the average fuel economy for new passenger cars would be 27.5 miles per gallon (mpg) by model year 1985—up from 18 mpg for model year 1978, an improvement of more than 50%.
-The U.S. Department of Transportation later stipulated that the average for light trucks would be 20.7 mpg.
-Automakers complied, dramatically improving the fuel economy of the nation’s light-duty vehicle fleet, reducing dependence on imported oil, improving the nation’s balance of trade, and reducing CO2 emissions.
-Had the CAFE standards not been enacted (and had fuel prices not increased), America’s gasoline consumption would now be 14% higher than it is, or about 2.8 million barrels more per day.
+They stipulated that the average fuel economy for new cars, sport utility vehicles (SUVs), and light trucks would be 25 miles per gallon (mpg) by model year 1985—up from 18 mpg for model year 1978, a nominal improvement of nearly 50%.
+(CAFE standards are calculated by a production-weighted average of mileage ratings across a manufacturer’s fleet; they are not based on data from actual on-road performance.)
+The U.S. Department of Transportation specified an average for light trucks of 20.7 mpg.
+Automakers complied, dramatically improving the fuel economy of the nation’s light-duty vehicle fleet, reducing dependence on imported oil, improving the nation’s balance of trade, and reducing carbon dioxide (CO2) emissions.

 In December 2007, Congress passed an updated CAFE law mandating that new cars, SUVs, and light trucks together average 35 mpg by 2020, an increase of 40% from the previous 25 mpg average.
 As of 2014, manufacturers were meeting standards of 34.2 mpg for passenger cars and 26.2 mpg for light trucks.

 The most recent federal efficiency standards are projected to increase fuel economy to the equivalent of 54.5 mpg for cars and light-duty trucks by model year 2025, while also reducing CO2 emissions.